jtladner/Courses/PracticalComputing/Fall_2018/Class2_Shell-pt1/readme.md

 ### Exercises

-For today's execises, you should work in the shell within the 'scratch' directory, which is located within the GitHub directory for this week's class ('Class2_Shell-pt1').
+For today's execises, you should work in the shell within the 'sandbox' directory, which is located within the GitHub directory for this week's class ('Class2_Shell-pt1').
 To get there, use the 'cd' command.
 For example, on my computer, I would use the following:

 ```cd /Users/jtladner/Documents/GitHub/Courses/PracticalComputing/Fall_2018/Class2_Shell-pt1/sandbox```